niranjan910/Bank-loan-prediction/README.md

 * **Repayment Feasibility**

 The Python notebooks used to inspect, clean, and analyze the data can be found here `Bank_Loan_Analysis.ipynb`.
-An executive presentation summarizing the results can be found here `Bank Loan Prediction Insights.pdf`.
+An executive presentation on Power BI can be found here `Bank Loan Prediction Insights.pdf`.

 ---